Pete Millett's Hybrid Headphone Amplifier (old history)

-A few years ago, tube amplifier guru Pete Millett created a safe, reasonably priced tube amplifier
+A few years ago, tube amplifier guru Pete Millett created a safe to build, reasonably priced tube headphone amplifier

 based on the 12AE6A automotive radio tubes.
-They're designed to run on 12 volts instead of the
+They're known as space-charge tubes and designed to run on 12 volts instead of the

 hundreds of volts of standard tubes.
-From a practical point of view, that means that you can stick
+They were made for automobile radios before transistors.
+From a practical point of view, use of these tubes means that you can stick

 your hands into this circuit and not run the risk of dying from electrocution.